🏗️Walls

 Last updated

-Left-click once to start drawing a wall segment.
+On the map canvas, left-click once to start drawing a wall segment.

-Left-click again to place the wall segment.
+Left-click again to place the other end of the wall segment, completing the segment.

 Continue left-clicking to chain multiple wall segments together.

-Right-click to stop drawing walls.
+Right-click to stop drawing wall segments.

-While drawing walls, hold down the space
+While drawing walls, hold down the Space

 bar and move the mouse to pan.
 Since this panning method doesn't require any mouse clicks, it works great during wall drawing.

-As a beta feature, Hamina Network Planner can automatically trace walls on floor plans of indoor, "carpeted" space such as offices and schools.
+Hamina Network Planner can automatically trace walls on floor plans of indoor, "carpeted" space such as offices and schools.
 In warehouses, manufacturing environments, stadiums, outdoor maps, or on maps of low quality (like those that are meant for indoor navigation, and aren't for architectural or engineering purposes), manual drawing will be required.

 Upload a new map to Hamina Network Planner.

 Next, Hamina Network Planner will auto-trace the walls.
-When the tracing has been completed, a sparkle emoji β¨ will appear on the Walls tool.
+When the tracing has been completed, a sparkle emoji ✨ will appear on the Walls tool.
 At this point, open the Walls tool.

 While Hamina includes some pre-set wall types to get you started, it's a great idea to change the existing profiles, or create your own to make the predictive model as accurate as possible.